FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 ```

 New history entries are dealt with in the `ffUrlWrite` event handler.
-It is invoked after a search request to FACT-Finder returns.
+It is invoked after a search request to FactFinder returns.
 Suggest or tracking requests do not trigger this event.

 ```js